ncbi/cxx-toolkit/pages/ch_config.md

 ### Supported Platforms

-The term “platform” in this chapter has a specific meaning: the combination of operating system, architecture, and compiler.
+The term "platform" in this chapter has a specific meaning: the combination of operating system, architecture, and compiler.
 A supported platform is one for which the Toolkit has been configured, built, tested, and used by other applications.

 The list of supported platforms may change with new releases.
 For the platforms supported in the release you are using, see the [Supported Platforms](https://ncbi.github.io/cxx-toolkit/pages/release_notes#release_notes.Platforms_OSs__compi) section in the release notes.
 Note that some platforms are only partially supported.